annotell/public-docs/docs-src/docs/kognic-io/overview.md

 ```

 ## Image & Pointcloud Resources
-Every single file containing binary sensor data (e.g. image or pointcloud files) is represented as a `Resource`, with
+Every file containing binary sensor data (e.g. image or pointcloud files) is represented as a `Resource`, with
 `Image` and `PointCloud` being the concrete subclasses.

 ```python reference